irmantas/symfony2-vagrant/README.md

 ## Installation
-####This setup is based and tested with Ubuntu Precise 64 bit base box, with Vagrant 1.0.5 version (should be vorking with 1.1)
+####This setup is based and tested with Ubuntu Precise 64 bit base box, with Vagrant 1.0.5 version (should be working with 1.1)

 * Install Vagrant using using the [installation instructions](http://docs.vagrantup.com/v2/installation/index.html)